danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 3D perspective can be turned on via the “3D perspective on/off” option
-in the x) menu.
+in the :ref:`sec:menu-x`.
 Prompts for setting the perspective position then appear
 after the usual prompts for y and x axes, rendering and vector plots,
 i.e., something like the following: